 5. Laundry Symbols + Care Instructions

-When I’m deciding what yarn to get, this is the main reason I like to read yarn labels.
+When I’m deciding what yarn to get, this is a helpful reason to read yarn labels.
 These symbols are the same as the ones you see in your clothing and they tell you how you should care for the yarn/finished item when you’re washing and drying it.

 This company also writes out that it’s machine washable and dryable, but sometimes there are only laundry symbols.
 The first one means to machine wash at medium heat and with the permanent press on.
 The triangle with an X through it means not to use bleach.
 The third symbol is to tumble dry on low heat with a gentle cycle.
 The next image means not to iron anything made from this and the circle with an X through it means not to dry clean it.